Skip to content

 Bead Issue Tracking

 Bead is a lightweight, git-native issue tracking system built into sase.
-It uses Rust-backed SQLite/query/mutation logic through the required sase_core_rs extension, with JSONL export for git portability (inspired by Fossil).
+It uses Rust-backed event storage, query/reduction, and mutation logic through the required sase_core_rs extension, with generated JSONL compatibility projections for older tooling (inspired by Fossil).
 Issues are organized into plan-like containers and executable child phases.
 Plan beads can represent ordinary plans, executable epics, or legend-level roadmaps through their tier metadata.

 Bead issue model, storage sync, and epic wave execution